 Let’s look at the Financial Performance of Varun Beverages

 Varun Beverages‘ revenue for Q2CY22 grew by 102% year on year to Rs.5018 crore, driven by a strong volume recovery, extreme summer, low base & strong growth in under-penetrated territories.
 EBITDA was at Rs.1251 crore, up 119% YoY, with margins at 25%.
 As a result, PAT was at Rs.787 crore compared to a profit of Rs.308 crore, up by 156%.

 To get more detailed analysis and Reports on Stocks, visit our Edge Report Section by subscribing to our StockEdge premium plans.

 Who is sailing the ship?

-Varun Beverages is well-positioned to leverage the PepsiCo brand to increase market penetration in licensed territories and distribution in underpenetrated regions.
+Varun Beverages is well-positioned to leverage the PepsiCo brand to increase market penetration in licensed territories and distribution in under-penetrated regions like MP, Odisha, Bihar, Jharkhand & Chhattisgarh.
 They plan to diversify their portfolio to periodically launch innovative products in select markets in line with changing consumer preferences.
-They focus on non-cola carbonated beverages, NCBs, and bottled water as it provides significant growth opportunities.
-Varun Beverages is looking to clock operating margins in the range of 20-21% and reduce the debt of the Company by ~40%-45% from its current level.
+Varun Beverages has been reducing its debt and its Debt-Equity ratio was 0.4x as on June 30, 2022 and Debt-EBITDA ratio stood at 0.8x for the trailing twelve months EBITDA.

 However, as with such companies, risks like raw material (like sugar, PET) price inflation can impact the Company’s performance.
 In addition, termination or non-renewal of PepsiCo India’s agreements could affect the Company’s performance.